aidswidjaja/study/tysk.md

 1. Join the TYSK Staff Team and send out notifications for everybody, or manage the TYSK Calendar.
 2. Send a school provided assessment notification [to this email address](https://adrian-study-club.netlify.com/tysk.html#use-things-you-should-know-on-email) for Elective subjects or Maths 5.2, so we can add it to the TYSK Calendar and provide TYSK notifications for it.

-### What does DROM mean on TYSK Calendar?

-DROM stands for "Don't Rely on Me".
-This means that it is solely based on the information provided in the assessment schedule and can't be independently verified by TYSK.
-If you'd like to cover a specific elective/Maths 5.2, or make a correction, please message an admin on WhatsApp!

-***

-### Future ideas for TYSK

-- Email service (through Google Groups)
-- Google Classroom service